World Trade Center Health Issues

 • Medical monitoring examinations.
 They follow the health of those who were exposed to World Trade Center toxins while taking part in the rescue, recovery and clean-up efforts after the September 11, 2001, terrorist attacks.

 If you were a responder, even if you are not experiencing any symptoms at this time, it's important to get screened, so you can be eligible for the program if you happen to develop health problems in the future that are related to your work after the 9/11 attacks.
 Benefits counseling is also available.
-For more information contact:

 GET INFORMATION ABOUT 9/11 HEALTH ISSUES ON AN ONGOING BASIS